Thomas John Curry: Auxiliary Bishop of Los Angeles

-On February 8, 1994, Curry was appointed as titular bishop of Ceanannus Mór and as an auxiliary bishop of the Archdiocese of Los Angeles by Pope Paul II.
-He was consecrated on March 19, 1994, by Cardinal Mahony; his principal co-consecrators were Bishops James Ward and Armando Ochoa.
+On February 8, 1994, Curry was appointed as titular bishop of Ceanannus Mór and as an auxiliary bishop of Los Angeles by Pope John Paul II.
+Curry was consecrated on March 19, 1994, by Mahony; his principal co-consecrators were Bishops James Ward and Armando Ochoa.

-Within the United States Conference of Catholic Bishops (USCCB), Curry was chairman of the Committee for Catholic Education and consultant to The Bishops' Committee on the Liturgy.
+Within the United States Conference of Catholic Bishops (USCCB), Curry served as chairman of the Committee for Catholic Education and consultant to The Bishops' Committee on the Liturgy.
 In 2000, he signed up for the USCCB's Encuentro 2000.
-On 28 January 2001, Curry co-celebrated a mass of dedication for San Roque Church's new altar in Santa Barbara, California with Cardinal Mahony as the principal celebrant.

-In 2001, Curry wrote Farewell to Christendom: The Future of Church and State in America, in which he defined Christendom as "the system dating from the fourth century by which governments upheld and promoted Christianity" and stated that the end of Christendom came about because modern governments refused to "uphold the teachings, customs, ethos, and practice of Christianity".
-He argued the First Amendment to the United States Constitution and the Second Vatican Council's Declaration on Religious Freedom were two of the most important documents setting the stage for its end.
+In 2001, Curry wrote the book Farewell to Christendom: The Future of Church and State in America.
+In the book, Curry defined Christendom as "the system dating from the fourth century by which governments upheld and promoted Christianity".
+He stated that the end of Christendom came about because modern governments refused to "uphold the teachings, customs, ethos, and practice of Christianity".
+Curry argued that the First Amendment to the United States Constitution and the Second Vatican Council's Declaration on Religious Freedom were two of the most important documents setting the stage for the end of Christendom.

-On January 23, 2013, the Archdiocese of Los Angeles released 3,000 pages of church personnel files as required by a legal settlement of a lawsuit in 2007.
+On January 23, 2013, the archdiocese released 3,000 pages of church personnel files, as required by a legal settlement of a lawsuit in 2007.
 The files showed that Curry had repeatedly worked to suppress the public release of information on archdiocesan priests accused of sexual assault.
 Curry released a statement of apology the day after the files were released.

 On February 1, 2013, Archbishop José Gómez announced Curry's resignation as head of the Santa Barbara pastoral region.
 This was in response to Curry's role in aiding Cardinal Mahony in attempting to maintain the secrecy of records on abusive priests in the archdiocese.

 Retirement

-In January 2018, Curry turned 75 and submitted his resignation as auxiliary bishop to the Holy See, according to the procedures in Canon Law.
-On April 3, 2018, Pope Francis announced the acceptance of Curry's resignation.
+In January 2018, Curry turned age 75 and submitted his resignation as auxiliary bishop to the Vatican, according to the procedures in canon law.
+On April 3, 2018, Pope Francis accepted his resignation.